Fritzl case: Captivity

-Following the fourth child's birth in 1994, Fritzl allowed the enlargement of the prison, from 35 to 55 m2, putting Elisabeth and her children to work digging out soil with their bare hands for years.
-The captives had a television, a radio, and a videocassette player.
+Following the fourth child's birth in 1994, Fritzl allowed the enlargement of the chamber, from 35 to 55 m2, putting Elisabeth and her children to work digging out soil with their bare hands for years.
+The captives had a television, a radio and a videocassette player.
 Food could be stored in a refrigerator and cooked or heated on hot plates.
 Elisabeth taught the children to read and write.
 At times, Fritzl would punish the family by shutting off their lights or refusing to deliver food for days at a time.
-Fritzl told Elisabeth and the three children who remained (Kerstin, Stefan, and Felix) that they would be gassed if they tried to escape.
+He told Elisabeth and the three children who remained, Kerstin, Stefan and Felix, that they would be gassed if they tried to escape.
 Investigators concluded that this was an empty threat to frighten the victims; there was no gas supply to the basement.
-He also told them that they would be electrocuted if they tried to meddle with the cellar door.
+Fritzl also told them that they would be electrocuted if they tried to meddle with the cellar door.

-According to Fritzl's sister-in-law Christine, he went into the basement every morning at 09:00, ostensibly to draw plans for machines which he sold to manufacturing firms.
+According to his sister-in-law Christine, Fritzl entered the basement every morning at 09:00, ostensibly to draw plans for machines which he sold to manufacturing firms.
 He often stayed there for the night and did not allow his wife to bring him coffee.
 A tenant who rented a ground floor room in the house for twelve years claimed to hear noises from the basement, which Fritzl said were caused by the "faulty pipes" or the gas heating system.